 Whilst 803 was originally restored to a high standard, its years of use on the rally circuit, outside storage and heavy use at Classic Coaches meant further work was required to bring it back up to the standard of other vehicles in the WROPS collection.
 It had been a little unloved whilst work had progressed on other vehicles and a decision was taken in 2015 to make it our heritage appeal vehicle.

 In 2016 work recommenced on the Dalesman and the seized clutch was attended to along with a full brake overhaul and rewire.
 The interior was subject to a deep clean and refresh with various items restored again, such as the interior chrome fittings.
-Whilst the exterior paintwork requires further attention, 803 returned to service in late 2020.
+Whilst the exterior paintwork requires further attention, 803 will be returning to servicebefore too long.

-Having been stored at the rear of the Museum building for over a decade we are delighted that the Dalesman has been returned to the road.
-Over the next year further improvements will be made to the external appearance of the coach with a rolling repaint being undertaken whilst keeping 803 in service.
+Having been stored at the rear of the Museum building for over a decade we are delighted that the Dalesman his once again roadworthy.
+Over the next year or so, further improvements will be made to the external appearance of the coach with a rolling repaint being undertaken whilst keeping 803 in service.
 It is also hoped to replace the damaged window rubber and enhance the inserts in the brightwork on the side of the vehicle as and when time permits.
 It is thought that only 5 Dalesman style coaches remain in preservation.

 Chassis - AEC Reliance MU3RV1009

 Body - Charles H Roe of Leeds GO4261 Dalesman style

 Power – AEC AH470 with AEC 5 speed synchromesh gearbox